 DRAFTKINGS ALERT: Bragar Eagel & Squire, P.C. is Investigating DraftKings Inc. on Behalf of DraftKings Stockholders and Encourages Investors to Contact the Firm

-/EIN News/ -- NEW YORK, Dec.
-30, 2022 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized stockholder rights law firm, is investigating potential claims against DraftKings Inc. (“DraftKings” or the “Company”) (NASDAQ: DKNG) on behalf of DraftKings stockholders.
+NEW YORK, Dec.
+30, 2022 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized stockholder rights law firm, is investigating potential claims against DraftKings Inc. ("DraftKings" or the "Company") DKNG on behalf of DraftKings stockholders.
 Our investigation concerns whether DraftKings has violated the federal securities laws and/or engaged in other unlawful business practices.

 Click here to participate in the action.